git-ecosystem/git-credential-manager/docs/architecture.md

 The `ITrace` component can be found on the `ICommandContext` object or passed in directly to some constructors.
-Verbose and diagnostic information is be written to the trace object in most places of GCM Core.
+Verbose and diagnostic information is be written to the trace object in most places of GCM.